CS 396: Principles of Languages

 • You will very rarely have anything handed to you in hard copy.
 If you need it, it's on the course website!

 • Although there is usually redundancy, some important announcements may appear only in email!
-I expect you to check your email at least once a day, preferably more often.
-Get in this habit early.
+I expect you to check your email at least once a day, preferably more often. .

 Programs: Three to four programs will be assigned to more deeply explore some of the concepts discussed in class.
 Programming assignments must be done individually.
 This means absolutely no sharing of code (program printouts or handwritten code) or electronic files between students.
 It is also explicitly forbidden to plagiarize code found on the web, textbooks, or elsewhere.
 The only exception is when shared code is of a utility nature (a pretty-printer function) peripheral to the core assignment.
 In this case, the shared code must be clearly attributed to the author.
 The safest route is to check with me before incorporating foreign code in your work.

-Class participation (and quizzes): This class is not some sort of docu-drama that you sit and take in passively.
-I do not view teaching as a uni-directional process by which I somehow fill the golden elixir of knowledge into students' empty gourds.
+Class participation: This class is not some sort of docu-drama that you sit and take in passively.
 Interaction -- both with the instructor and with other students -- is crucial for understanding and integrating the ideas presented in lecture.
 To emphasize this, a significant number of points are set aside to reward students who take an active role in the class.
-I may also utilize some of the participation points to credit the occassional pop-quiz.
+I may also utilize some of the participation points to credit the occassional pop-quiz, if I get the feeling that people aren't doing the reading.

 Exams: There will be two exams during the semester and one final exam.
 Exams count much more than programs.
 Programs allow you to develop and practice your programming skills and gain hands-on experience emulating the programming paradigms discussed in class.
 The exams allow you to explore the extent to which you understand the theory and principles that underlie these paradigms.
 This does not imply, however, that exams won't require you to read/write the occassional bit of code.